rikiya-ohashi/ooservo/README.md

 The wiring configuration depends on whether you need feedback from the motor.

 * **Single Motor per Pin:** Functions requiring feedback (e.g., `read()`) support only one motor per I/O pin.
-* **Broadcast Control:** For commands that do not require feedback, multiple motors can be controlled via a single pin.
-These commands support broadcast control:
+* **Broadcast Control:** Commands that do not require feedback support broadcast control over a single pin:
   * `write()` (with `wait=false`)
   * `writeRotation()`
   * `stop()`